List of Bilbao metro stations

 This is a list of the stations of the metro system of Bilbao, Basque Country, Spain.
 For further information on the network, see the Metro Bilbao page.

-The system is one line in the city centre (Ariz - San Ignazio) which splits into two branches northwest of downtown.
+The system is one line in the city centre (Ariz - San Ignazio) which splits into two branches northwest of downtown in addition to a second line added later to complement the first within the city centre.